metalwarrior665/actor-rust-scraper/README.md

 - It doesn't have a sophisticated concurrency system.
 It will grow to `max_concurrency` unless CPU gets overwhelmed.

 ### Input
-Input is a JSON object with the properties below.
+Input is a JSON object with the properties below explained in detail on the [Apify Store page](https://apify.com/lukaskrivka/rust-scraper/input-schema).
 You can also set it up on Apify platform with a nice UI.
-- `startUrls` (array(object)) Array of [request objects](https://sdk.apify.com/docs/api/request#docsNav).
-At the simplest level a request object looks like this: `{ "url": "http://example.com" }`
-- `push_data_size` (number) Buffers results into a vector (growable array) before pushing them to a dataset.
-This prevents overwhelming Apify API.
-The default value should work fine. **Default**: 500
-- `max_concurrency` (number) Sets the maximum concurrency (parallelism) for the crawl. **Default**: 100
-- `max_request_retries` (number) Sets the maximum number of retries for each request(URL). **Default**: 3
-- `debug_log` (boolean) Shows when each URL starts and ends scraping with timings.
-Don't use for larger fast runs.
-- `proxy_settings` (object) Proxy configuration of the actor.
-By default it uses automatic proxy but you can set it to `None` by passing `{ useApifyProxy: false }`.
-- `extact` (object) Extraction config.
-This will determine how and what data will be extracted.
-Check [Data extraction](#data-extraction)

 ### Data extraction
-You should provide an extraction configuration object.
-Such object will define selectors to find on the page, what to extract from those selector and finally names of the fields that the data should be saved as.
+You need to provide an [extraction configuration object](https://apify.com/lukaskrivka/rust-scraper/input-schema#extract).
+This object defines selectors to find on the page, what to extract from those selector and finally names of the fields that the data should be saved as.

 `extract` (array) is an array of objects where each object has:
 - `field_name` (string) Defines to which field will the data be assigned in your resulting dataset